donnyroufs/EventPlanner/README.md

-A work in progress dummy EventPlanner which has a unique use-case and isn't your generic agenda.
+A work in progress EventPlanner which has a unique use-case and isn't your generic agenda.
 I'm kidding, I'm talking bullshit.
 This is just a dummy project to get myself into C# with no intentions for real use.
 Feel free to review my code to tell me what I could have done differently, on a technical C# level!